 \section{Introduction}

-It is well-known that Deligne's degeneration of logarithmic Hodge to de Rham spectral sequences at $E_1$-level \cite{Del71} is a fundamental result and has great impact in algebraic geometry, such as vanishing and injectivity theorems \cite{Viehweg, Fujino}.
-P. Deligne and L. Illusie \cite{Del87} also proved this degeneration by using a purely algebraic positive characteristic method.
+It is well-known that Deligne's degeneration of logarithmic Hodge to de Rham spectral sequences at $E_1$-level \cite{Del71} is a fundamental result and has a significant impact in algebraic geometry for vanishing and injectivity theorems \cite{Viehweg, Fujino}.
+P. Deligne and L. Illusie \cite{Del87} also proved this degeneration by using a purely algebraic method based on positive characteristics.
 In terms of K\"ahler geometry, K. Liu, S. Rao and the author \cite{Wan} developed a method so that the degeneration of the spectral sequence can be reduced to solve a logarithmic $\b{\p}$-equation.
-By using the harmonic integral theory \cite{de, Kodaira}, we can solve the logarithmic $\b{\p}$-equation and thus give a geometric and simpler proof to Deligne's degeneration \cite[Theorem 0.4]{Wan}.
-In this paper, we will continue to study another kind of logarithmic $\b{\p}$-equation associated to a smooth divisor by combining with the cyclic covering trick.
+By using the harmonic integral theory \cite{de, Kodaira}, we can solve the logarithmic $\b{\p}$-equation and thus give a geometric and simpler proof for Deligne's degeneration \cite[Theorem 0.4]{Wan}.
+In this paper, we will continue to study another kind of logarithmic $\b{\p}$-equations associated with a smooth divisor by combining with the cyclic covering trick.